 Scalable

 Scalability is a must for identity relationship management.
-Originally, the IRM WG identified four axes of scalability: actors, attributes, relationships, and administration, and these four variables of scalability still need to be solved for in order to have relationship management.
+Originally, the IRM WG identified four axes of scalability: actors, attributes/properties, relationships, and administration, and these four variables of scalability still need to be solved for in order to have relationship management.
 But there is another crucial consideration for this design principle - every party in a relationship may be legion.
 IRM is not only meant for simply just single party to single party relationships, but also groups of actors in relationships with other groups of actors.
 As one member of the IRM WG stated, “this world is many to many on all sides of the equation.”

 One way to think of the many to many nature of relationships is take a page from the Eames’ “Powers of Ten.”
 Observing a relationship graph at an actor-level, one would see each individual actors connected to one another.
 Zooming out, one would see the interconnected organizations with which the actors are associated.
 Zooming out again, one would see how the relationship graphs themselves link to other relationship graphs.
-Zooming in, one would see attributes: of the connections between actors and of the actors themselves.
+Zooming in, one would see attributes and properties: of the connections between actors and of the actors themselves.

 The practice of zooming into and out from a relationship can help the reader then recognize some of the challenges related to other design principles.
 At a certain “scale,” delegation becomes an organizational policy while at a smaller scale an individual actor may be unable to delegate their portion of a relationship.
-At a certain scale, an actor may be allowed to change relationship attributes but at another those attributes are no longer mutable.
+At a certain scale, an actor may be allowed to change relationship properties but at another those properties are no longer mutable.

 The Onward Journey

 The IRM WG has explored principles and applications of relationships.
 In the course of its exploration, two things have become apparent.
-First, relationship systems often need some sort of manager to enforce policy and orchestrate actions between actors.
-Second, in order to operationalize relationship systems, a means of more efficiently describing relationships, their actors, and their attributes.
-Both are potentially rich areas of further study.
+First, relationship systems often need some sort of manager to enforce policy and orchestrate actions between actors and the algorithms and tools to support this.
+Second, in order to operationalize relationship systems, a means of more efficiently describing relationships, their actors, attributes and properties.
+Both are potentially rich areas of further activity.

+A Need for New Tools and Algorithms

+The IRM Working Group also identified that there needs to be a different way to represent and to manage the identity relationships.
+These relationships are not a one-time thing; they are dynamic and driven by the context of the access control decision that needs action.
+We need a new set of access control algorithms which can deal with complexity and which embody the language of relationships put forward in this document.
+This is an initial attempt at providing a language to discuss the topic.
+In some cases these concepts overlap and in some cases they may be nested inside other concepts.
+This ambiguity is something to get comfortable with as we move forward and understand that they ambiguity can only be removed in context.
+And this is further evidence of the need to continue the work on the algorithms that define the management of identity relationships.

 Relationship Manager

 As the IRM WG worked and re-worked these design principles, the group realized that it is not possible for the actors in a relationship to enforce all of the conditions of a relationship.
-For example, in the case of delegation, an actor who permanently delegates her participation in a relationship serves her ties to the relationship and thus is in no position to enforce anything about that relationship.
+For example, in the case of delegation, an actor who permanently delegates her participation in a relationship severs her ties to the relationship and thus is in no position to enforce anything about that relationship.
 But if she is not in a position to enforce the notional rules of a relationship then what is?